top of page

 When I'm not working...

-I have worked closely with the BACP to raise awareness of the benefits of counselling and psychotherapy.
-I sat on the Lived Experience Advisory Forum to the National Bereavement Commission.
-In January 2022 I was recognised by The Lancet for my contribution to raising the profile of women in the field of science and public health during the COVID19 pandemic.
+I worked closely with BACP to raise awareness of the benefits of counselling and psychotherapy during the COVID19 Pandemic and sat on the Lived Experience Advisory Forum to the National Bereavement Commission.
+In January 2022 I was recognised by The Lancet for my contribution to raising the profile of women in the field of science and public health during that time.

-I'm also mum to two school aged children.
-I have a degree in Textile Design, love getting creative and almost always have a decorating, restoration or craft project on the go.
+I have two school aged children which keeps me busy.
+I also love getting creative and almost always have a decorating, restoration or gardening project on the go.
 I am an avid reader and enjoy going to the theatre.

 My Approach

-I use a relational approach, which is based on my firm belief that people can gain genuine power and wellbeing from connection with others in healthy, respectful relationships.
-Therefore my practice philosophy is to provide an experience of relationship where it is safe for you to explore your feelings and heal from distress.
+I work with a relational approach, based on my firm belief that people gain genuine power and wellbeing from connection with others in healthy, respectful relationships.
+My practice philosophy is to provide an experience of relationship where it is safe for you to explore your feelings and heal from distress.

-Whilst my philosophy remains constant, the counselling experience with each client is as unique as you are.
-I am trained in a wide variety of therapeutic models which I draw from and integrate as appropriate to meet each clients specific needs.
+Whilst my philosophy remains constant, the counselling experience with each client is as unique as they are.
+As an integrative therapist I draw from a variety of therapeutic models as appropriate to meet each client’s individual needs.

-Above all, my approach is to listen without judgement, to enable you to feel heard and understood.
-I do not claim to hold all the answers but am fully committed to helping you find your own.
+Above all, I aim to listen without judgement, to enable you to feel heard and understood.
+I don’t claim to hold all the answers but am fully committed to helping you find your own.
 I offer unconditional acceptance and patient support while you explore your feelings, determine a way forward or make positive change, if that's what you desire.

 Confidentiality is critically important to counselling.
 I am registered with the ICO and am GDPR compliant.